veenagopinath/veenagopinath.github.io/index.md

 title: Dermatologist
 ---

 Dr. Veena Gopinath is a dermatologist in Kottayam.
-She received her M.D. from gov. medical college Trivandrum, and has been in practice since 2010.
+She received her M.D. from [Gov. Medical College Thiruvananthapuram](http://en.wikipedia.org/wiki/Government_Medical_College,_Thiruvananthapuram), and has been in practice since 2010.

 ---